ERHolguin/personal-website_ellisonpurpose.com/README.md

-This website servse as my portfolio, and contains a dedicated space to share resources.
+This website serves as my portfolio, and will also be used as a sandbox to practive my skills.